 Stepping Stones to Independence helps the elderly remain independent.

 There are close to 60 ministries and support groups that enable parish members to be involved.

 “The parishioners of Our Lady Queen of Peace church believe God has truly blessed us,” Slattery said.
 “We seek to live our daily lives to fulfill our Lord’s commandment to love God and our neighbor and try to do that in every way we can.”

 Queen of Peace HallIn June 2001 the old Queen of Peace Catholic Church was moved to Sims Park in New Port Richey.
-Pictures from the dedication of the Queen of Peace Hall, held on Feb.
-24, 2005, are here.
+The dedication of Queen of Peace Hall was held on Feb.
+24, 2005.